Cold Brew Coffee Ratio Formula

-Or, as a single serving, replacing your water with Campari liqueur (using a 1:1 ratio of 28g of coffee to about 30ml of liqueur).
+Or, as a single serving, replace your water with Campari liqueur (using a 1:1 ratio of 28g of coffee to about 30ml of liqueur).

 Do You Have To Drink Cold Brew Black?

-Once your concentrate has been brewed – dilute it.
-Bring it back to the preferred 1:14 or 1:15 coffee to water ratio.
+Once your concentrate has been brewed, dilute it.
+Bring it back to the preferred 1:14 or 1:15 cold brew coffee ratio.

 Use your favorite additive and enjoy!